-0.3333 FFTS OL.
-OC.
-DP 40 points

-The art of directing, through the study of the work of leading directors and through practical application, including the direction of two short plays.
+FY 0.3333 EFTS OL, OC, DP 40 points The art of directing, through the study of the work of leading directors and through practical application, including the direction of two short plays.

-72 300-level THEA points (including THEA 311 or 352) Notes: (i) The prerequisite THEA 311 or 352 may be replaced by an approved equivalent. (ii) Admission to THEA 451 in any year is limited.
-Students intending to enrol for this paper must contact the programme co-ordinator by 1 February 2018.
+P 72 300-level THEA points (including THEA 311 or 352) Notes: (i) The prerequisite THEA 352 or THEA 311 may be replaced by an approved equivalent. (ii) Admission to THEA 451 in any year is limited.
+Students intending to enrol for this paper must contact the Programme Co-ordinator by 1 February 2019.
 Late applications may be considered.

-Advanced Production Project
+THEA 452 Advanced Production Project

-NO (2020) 0.1667 EFTS OL, OC, DP 20 points The staff-led creation and realisation of a theatrical production (or productions) for public performance.
+NO (2020) 0.1667 EFTS $\,$ OL, OC, DP $\,$ 20 points The staff-led creation and realisation of a theatrical production (or productions) for public performance.